grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 This error occurs when a query execution exceeds the limit on the number of series chunks fetched.

-This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching an huge amount of data.
+This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching a huge amount of data.
 You can configure the limit on a per-tenant basis by using the `-querier.max-fetched-chunks-per-query` option (or `max_fetched_chunks_per_query` in the runtime configuration).

 How to **fix**: